Linux Graphical User Interface Explained

 The desktop manager

-The default screen of GNOME has an Activities icon at the top left.
+The default GNOME screen has an Activities icon at the top left.
 It allows us to search and access programs.
-When we click it, shows a list of icons on the left side and a Search box in the middle.
+When clicked, it shows a list of icons on the left side and a Search box in the middle.

 activities menu

-The application list includes Firefox web browser, file manager, software updates, GNOME help, shell terminal, and a nine dots icon.
+We can search any installed application, setting, or file in the search box.
+The application list includes Firefox web browser, file manager, software updates, GNOME help, shell terminal, and a nine-dot icon.
 If we click the nine dots icon, it displays all available programs, including Settings.
 The Settings application includes system settings such as Wi-Fi, Bluetooth, desktop background, notifications, regional settings, privacy, sound, power, screensaver, network, and many more.

 Comparing CLI and GUI

-The following table compares CLI (command line interface) and GUI (graphical user interface) and lists the differences between them.
+The following table compares CLI (command line interface) and GUI (graphical user interface) and lists their differences.

 ComputerNetworkingNotes Linux Tutorials Linux Graphical User Interface Explained